Grants

 The Federal Supplemental Education Opportunity Grant (FSEOG) is a campus-based grant aid program.
 Watch What is an FSEOG? to learn more.

-Each participating school is allocated a fixed amount each year from the Federal government in order to supplement the education cost of the students with the lowest EFC.
-ICC selects awardees from the earliest pool of FAFSA filers who have completed all necessary verification requirements.
+Each participating school is allocated a fixed amount of monies each year from the Federal government in order to supplement the education cost of the students with the lowest SAI.
+ICC selects awardees from the earliest pool of FAFSA filers that have already received a financial aid offer.

 Students that may potentially be eligible for FSEOG are awarded the grant.
 Final eligibility is determined before disbursement based on funding levels and student enrollment.
-Due to limited funding, recipients must be enrolled at least part-time, with preference for funding given to full time students.
-At ICC these awards typically range from $300 to $600 per year.
+Due to limited funding, recipients must be enrolled at least part-time.
+The award typically ranges from $300 to $600 per year.

 -